 - Infested tomatoes are not edible.

-- Never plant tomatoes near the cornfield to prevent fruit worms attack.
+- Never plant tomatoes near the cornfield to prevent fruit worms from attacking.

-- For small garden covering entire plants with fine net fabric.
+- For small gardens, cover entire plants with fine net fabric.

 - Invite natural predators and take biological control.